kwyip/Time-dependent-master-equations-and-quantum-trajectories/README.md

 ---

 ## Motivation[![](./docs/img/pin.svg)](#motivation)
-Simulation codes of adiabatic master equation and quantum trajectories.
+Simulation codes of time-dependent master equation and quantum trajectories.

 ## Code description <a name="codedescription"></a>
 These are the codes of adiabatic master equation (`ame.m`) and quantum trajectories (`aqt.m`) used in this paper [[1]](#1).